nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 * IVP Bible Dictionary Series (8 Vols.)
 * Bible Speaks Today: Commentaries and Themes (76 vols.)
-* New Studies in Biblical Theology Series Collection | NSBT (53 vols.)
+* New Studies in Biblical Theology Series Collection (53 vols.)
-* The New International Greek Testament Commentary Series | NIGTC (13 vols.)
+* The New International Greek Testament Commentary Series (13 vols.)

 ## A Word to Seminary Students